karldcodes/whiteboard/README.md

 * Updated frontend so you can write large amounts of text
 * Add user management and permissions
 * Add board management UI screens
+* Remove references to hardcoded urls
+* Organise backend project into correct folders for interfaces, services etc